isomerpages/singapore-customs-old/_businesses/09-customs-schemes-licences-framework/09d-bonded-truck-scheme.md

 -   have a valid  [Customs Account](/businesses/new-traders-and-registration-services/registration-services/activate-customs-account);
 -   have good compliance records with Singapore Customs;
 -   Undergo  [TradeFIRST](/businesses/customs-schemes-licences-framework/trade-first) assessment and attain the “Premium” Band; and
--   engage an external auditor, if required by Customs, to assess on the company's need for the BTS upon renewal (e.g. to establish if cargo volumes qualify for BTS).
+-   engage an external auditor, if required by Customs, to assess the company's need for the BTS upon renewal (e.g. to establish if cargo volumes qualify for BTS).

 ## Key Responsibilities

 -   **Accountability to Singapore Customs**

     -   Comply with the Customs Act and Customs Regulations, licensing conditions, and any other conditions imposed.
-    -   Declare relevant Customs permits, as required by Singapore Customs, for movement of all goods in and out of Free Trade Zones, and abide by the stipulated permit conditions.
+    -   Declare relevant customs permits, as required by Singapore Customs, for movement of all goods in and out of FTZs, and abide by the stipulated permit conditions.

 -   **Accountability to Other Competent Authorities**